-May 13, May 20, May 27 - FDA virtual Town Halls for labs and manufacturers on COVID-19 diagnostic tests
+Every Wednesday in July - FDA virtual Town Hall series for labs and manufacturers on COVID-19 diagnostic tests

 for clinical laboratories and commercial manufacturers that are developing or have

 developed diagnostic tests for COVID-19 (SARS-CoV-2).
 The FDA will answer technical

 questions about the development and validation of these tests.

 For more information,

 see FDA's information page for these meetings.